dssg/nfp/data_preparation/README.md

 ## Preparing Data for Breastfeeding Analysis

 The NSCH_Prep.R script shows how we prepared the data for our breastfeeding analysis.
 (The next steps of this analysis are available in the [data_analysis directory](https://github.com/dssg/nfp/tree/master/data_analysis) as NSCH_Analysis.R.)
+In this script, variables that will be used for matching or to measure the desired outcomes are recoded from their presentation in NSCH to match NFP's formatting.
+In some cases, NFP variables are also recoded and new variables are created for the sake of clarity (for example, recoding child gender in both datasets into a binary variable for male).

+After the necessary recodes have been completed, variables that are not shared between the two datasets are dropped, and then the remaining data is merged into a single dataset for analysis.
+This final dataset includes a binary variable indicating treatment status (equal to 1 if the observation originally came from the NFP data and 0 if the observation originally came from NSCH).

 ## Exploratory Analysis: The Current Population Survey and National Vital Statistical System